 Importance of being transparent to consumers

-One Eco nappy brand that is very open about its sustainable journey and includes the challenging areas to its audience and Ecoriginals.
+One Eco nappy brand is very open about its sustainable journey and includes the challenging areas to its audience and Ecoriginals.
 Eco nappies of Ecoriginals claim to be 90 %biodegradable and have tested that 90% of their nappy breaks down within three months if disposed of correctly.

 It would be great to see more brands doing the same thing and be upfront and transparent about their eco products.